Fr4nk03/CS225-Final-Project/Project Proposal.md

 Function efficiency:

-- Time Complexity: Since Tarjan's Algorithm only requires one DFS traversal over the graph, it has an O(V+E) linear time complexity.
+- Time Complexity: Since Tarjan's Algorithm only requires one DFS traversal over the graph to find all SCC's, it has an linear O(V+E) time complexity, where V represents the number of vertices in the directed graph, and E represents the number of edges in the directed grpah.

-- Memory:
+- Memory: The worst case space complexity of Tarjan's algorithm is O(|V|) where V is the number of vertices in the directed graph.
+This happens when the whole graph is one giant strongly connected component.

 Reference:
 https://www.geeksforgeeks.org/tarjan-algorithm-find-strongly-connected-components/